alpqr/qtshaderstack17/glslang_embed/README.md

 could also be built in to apps/libs that need runtime compilation for some reason.

-Unlike external glslang wrappers (shaderc and others), this would allow handling Qt-specifics properly (e.g. could support #include for files in qrc), and would only involve a minimal, easy-to-integrate-with-qmake-or-qbs-or-whatever set of dependencies.

 Assumes https://github.com/KhronosGroup/glslang is checked out under the current directory.